gaelgoth/citron-appimage-builder/readme.md

 ## Advanced Docker Usage

-For users running Docker in Linux or macOS, you can modify the Docker run command accordingly:
+The startup scripts for each OS cover most use cases, but you can manually run the Docker container using the examples below:

 - Use the default command for the latest Citron build optimized for Steam Deck: